Quantum production of gravitational waves after inflation: Results

-where $\Delta_{\zeta} (uk)$ is the primordial curvature power spectrum.
-We consider the GWs generated by modes that reenter the horizon during the radiation-dominated epoch.
+We consider only the GWs generated by modes that reenter the horizon during the radiation-dominated epoch.
 For this reason, we introduce a minimum and maximum cutoff over the internal momentum $p= |\vec{k}-\vec{q}|$, which restricts the momenta spanned by the scalar power spectrum.
-We consider as minimum value the comoving wavenumber at matter-radiation equality, $p_{\rm min} \simeq 1.3 \cdot 10^{-2} {\rm Mpc^{-1}}$ and as a maximum value the wavenumber of the mode that exited the horizon at end of inflation, $p_{\rm max}\simeq e^{N_{\rm obs}} H_0 $, where $N_{\rm obs}$ is the number of e-folds relevant for our observable Universe.
-We chose as a reference value $N_{\rm obs}\simeq 62.5$, so that $p_{\rm max}\simeq 2.6 \cdot10^{23} \, \textbf{\rm Mpc}^{-1}$.
-From Eq. \eqref{Eq:GW_Spectrum}, we can notice that the shape of the GW spectrum will depend on the specific choice of the primordial scalar power spectrum.
+The maximum cutoff bounds the maximum frequency of the generated GWs.
+We consider as minimum value the comoving wavenumber at matter-radiation equality, $p_{\rm min} \simeq 1.3 \cdot 10^{-2} {\rm Mpc^{-1}}$ and as a maximum value the wavenumber of the mode that exited the horizon at end of inflation,